GitXpresso/Browsers-NoVNC/README.md

     <br/>
 <p center "left">FreeCAD is an open-source parametric 3D modeler made primarily to design real-life objects of any size.
 Parametric modeling allows you to easily modify your design by going back into your model history and changing its parameters.</hp>
 </div>
+### Once installed Freecad
+Go to Novnc Port 6080 and right click and click